quarkiverse/quarkus-azure-services/integration-tests/azure-cosmos/README.md

 # List items again from Azure Cosmos DB database demodb and container democontainer.
 You should see [] in the response.
 curl http://localhost:8080/quarkus-azure-cosmos/demodb/democontainer -X GET

-# Create an item {"id": "1", "name": "dog"} in Azure Cosmos DB database demodb and container democontainer using the async API.
+# Do the same operations, but with the async API.
+Create an item {"id": "1", "name": "dog"} in Azure Cosmos DB database demodb and container democontainer using the async API.
 curl http://localhost:8080/quarkus-azure-cosmos-async/demodb/democontainer -X POST -d '{"id": "1", "name": "dog"}' -H "Content-Type: application/json"

 # Read the item from Azure Cosmos DB database demodb and container democontainer using the async API.
 You should see {"id":"1","name":"dog"} in the response.